 ~ Talk Boost

 ~ Supporting children with specific special needs

-All our core teachers teach Literacy and Numeracy each week.
-Our teachers are well aware of the requirements of the Literacy and Numeracy strategies so they can ensure that children have the opportunity to transfer and apply their learning in different purposeful contexts throughout the curriculum.
+All our core teachers teach English and Maths to their class each week.
+Our teachers are well aware of the requirements of the English and Maths curriculum, so they can ensure that children have the opportunity to transfer and apply their learning in different purposeful contexts across all areas of their learning.

 We adapt the curriculum to follow the interests of our pupils.
 We take the objectives from the National Curriculum and we apply them in contexts that are meaningful and purposeful to the learner.

 - The context is initiated by our pupils giving them ownership of their learning resulting in highly motivated and engaged children

 - Teachers are creative in adapting the context yet are still rigorous in ensuring that children are learning and applying the skills they need to be taught in each subject.